 You would not usually want several leases falling vacant at or around the same time.
 This is only done when you want to remix or redevelop the property; hence, the only way to achieve that would be by creating vacancies.

 The best way to consider and construct the multiple tenant activities and plans in a complex property are to graph the tenants in a calendar display over say the next 3 years.
 You can then see where you need to handle cash flow exposure issues created by lease vacancies and expires.

 The larger the property, the greater the need to have a business plan to consolidate the performance of the property.
 The business plan will have ramifications on the design of the tenancy mix.

 The business plan will set directions for the property given the known demographics of the community and the local businesses.
-Business plans are very useful with retail properties.
+Business plans in property performance are very useful with retail properties.
 You can tune the tenancy mix where the success of the tenant is driven by the customer’s acceptance and use of the property.

-The business plan for a property is designed to set essential standards and targets within —
+The business plan for property management is designed to set essential standards and targets within —

 - choices of tenant